drivendataorg/zamba/README.md

   train    Train a model on your labeled data.
 ```

+`zamba` can be used "out of the box" to generate predictions or train a model using your own videos.
 You can run zamba on any directory of video files. `zamba` supports the same video formats as FFmpeg, [which are listed here](https://www.ffmpeg.org/general.html#Supported-File-Formats_002c-Codecs-or-Features).
 Any videos that fail a set of FFmpeg checks will be skipped during inference or training.

 **`zamba` needs to download the "weights" files for the neural networks that it uses to make predictions.
 On first run it will download ~200-500 MB of files with these weights depending which model you choose.**